Tropical Amplitudes: Classical geometry and the tropical limit

 A surface where a node is developing locally looks like a neck whose coordinates $x$ and $y$ on each of its side obey the following equation

-where the complex number $t$ of modulus $|t|<1$ is a parameter measuring the deformation of the surface around the singularity in $\Mbar$.
+where the complex number $t$ of modulus $|t|<1$ is a parameter measuring the deformation of the surface around the boundary divisor in $\Mbar$.
 The surface is completely pinched when $t=0$.
-After a conformal transformation, one sees that this surface is alternatively described by a long tube of length $-\ln |t|$ and the goal of the tropicalization procedure is to turn these tubes into actual lines.
+After a conformal transformation, this surface is alternatively described by a tube of length $-\log |t|$ and the tropicalization procedure will turn these tubes into actual lines.